ragnargulin/ragnargulin/README.md

 ###

-<p align="left">✨ Creating bugs since 2020<br>📚 I'm currently deepening my knowledge in front end-development<br>🎯 Goals: Finding employment in a field where I can combine my interests in UX, front end and psychology<br>🎲 Fun fact: I've traveled to / lived in 30+ countries</p><br>📫 How to reach me: ragnargulin.se or ragnarnilsgulin@gmail.com
+<p align="left">✨ Creating bugs since 2020<br>📚 I'm currently deepening my knowledge in front end-development<br>🎯 Goals: Finding employment in a field where I can combine my interests in UX, front end and psychology<br>🎲 Fun fact: I've traveled to / lived in 30+ countries</p><br>📫 How to reach me: <a href="https://ragnargulin.se/" target="blank"> ragnargulin.se</a> or ragnarnilsgulin@gmail.com

 ###